ef4203/shorty/README.md

 docker run -it --network=host --rm ef4203/shorty:latest
 ```

+Finally you can upen shorty in your browser under http://localhost

-## Build shorty from source
+## Build Shorty from source
-You can build shorty yourself from source.
+You can build Shorty yourself from source.

 Requirements:
 - Docker